-- You can add an island if space permits
+- Supports the addition of an island if space permits

 - Can turn out to be expensive

-- Sometimes corners of base cabinets might be difficult to use
+- Corners of base cabinets might be restricted or difficult to use

-The most popular kitchen layout amongst everything else, L-shaped kitchens can be worked out in any space.
 It has worktops running along two adjoining walls that are perpendicular to each other.
-If space allows, you can incorporate an island in the centre that doubles up as an extra worktop or seating area.
-A basic, sample L-shaped kitchen layout measures 10X10 without any add-ons.
+If space allows, you can also incorporate an island in the centre that doubles up as an extra worktop or seating area.

 - The golden triangle (most efficient way to set up a kitchen design) works out best in this layout

-- It can be used as a divider to define spaces
+- You can use the peninsula as a divider to define spaces

 - Due to the placement of the peninsula, it can be difficult to access corner storage at times

 - Can run the risk of making small kitchens feel cramped